home

 TIM HODGKINSON – COMPOSER

-His compositions have been interpreted in such international festivals as: Spectrum XXI (Brussels, Paris, Geneva), Huddersfield Contemporary Music Festival (U.K.), Craiova and Ploiesti Festivals (Romania), Guarda Festival (Portugal), Cantiere Internazionale d’Arte di Montepulciano (Italy), Konfrontationen Festival (Austria), Nordlyd Festival (Norway), Musique Action (France) and the European Symposium of Experimental Music at Barcelona.
-He has published articles on improvised music, musique concrète, the ethnomusicology of shamanism, and on the aesthetic problems arising from the impact of new technology on contemporary music making - in Contemporary Music Review, Musicworks, The Wire, Rer Quarterly, etc.
+He has participated in many concerts with Iancu Dumitrescu's Hyperion Ensemble both as bass clarinetist and composer and conductor.
+His compositions have been interpreted in such international festivals as: Spectrum XXI (Brussels, Paris, Geneva, Berlin, London), Huddersfield Contemporary Music Festival (U.K.) where he was a featured composer in 2007, Craiova and Ploiesti Festivals (Romania), Guarda Festival (Portugal), Cantiere Internazionale d’Arte di Montepulciano (Italy), Konfrontationen Festival (Austria), Nordlyd Festival (Norway), Musique Action (France), Tectonics (Israel), Ars Musica (Belgium), and the European Symposium of Experimental Music at Barcelona.

 COMPOSER DISCOGRAPHY